 Curricular Practical Training (CPT)

 Curricular Practical Training is defined as a work experience that is an integral part of your program of study.
 This type of employment must be a required part of your academic program or work for which you receive academic course credit.
 You must have a firm job offer from an employer before you apply for CPT.
 Note that work done under CPT counts against time available for OPT.
 Completing the necessary paperwork can take weeks so plan ahead.
-More information can be available on the International Page and from the F-1 CPT Handout.
+More information can be available on the International Page.

 Optional Practical Training (OPT)